Matthew Stafford Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Matchup vs. San Francisco

-- Stafford averaged 295 passing yards per game in two matchups against the 49ers, 16.5 yards more than his over/under for Sunday.
+- Stafford averages 295 passing yards per game in two matchups against the 49ers, 13.5 more yards than his over/under in Sunday's game.

-- Stafford threw at least one touchdown pass in both of those outings against the 49ers, and threw multiple TD passes against them once.
+- Stafford threw a TD pass in both of those games against the 49ers, and threw multiple TD passes against them one time.

 - Note: Stafford's stats vs. 49ers date back to 2016.